Lazalatin/space-engineers-dedicated-ubuntu-docker-server/README.md

 To use this repository you need at least:
 - `docker-compose` version `1.10.0`
 - `docker` version `v17.05`

+**Please note, that this repository intends to run SpaceEngineers Server under Linux OSes.
+Windows is _not_ a target platform of this project!**
+*But, I encourage you to fork and alter this project, if you like to use it under Windows too.*

 If you lack a recent version of `docker-compose` you may change the `version` property of the [docker-compose.yml](./docker-compose.yml) to `'2'`, which should also work.